ndahn/HkbEditor/doc/guide.md

 When editing behaviors you should typically rely on making small incremental changes.
 The most common use cases - registering clips and creating CMSGs - can be found in the *Workflows* menu.
 To create new hierarchies you would typically start by creating a new target for a pointer (e.g. a new StateInfo for a state machine, or a new entry for a CMSG's generators).

-If you have something more complex in mind, definitely have a look at the [[#Templates]].
+If you have something more complex in mind, definitely have a look at the [Templates](#templates).

 ## Saving changes
 Once you're happy with your changes you'll want to save your behavior.
 Note however that this will save everything as xml.
 For your changes to take effect you have to repack the `behbnd.dcx` binder.